Wilderness Survival Rules and Tenets

-It was odd and unfortunate that Chris Denham requested this article on a day when three of my peers found themselves on a life raft in the infamous Bering Sea.
-Their lives were saved by the survival training from our annual competencies.
+It was odd and unfortunate that Chris Denham requested an article about wilderness survival on a day when three of my peers found themselves on a life raft in the infamous Bering Sea.
+Their lives were saved by the wilderness survival training from our annual competencies.
 These three were fortunate.
 Six other medevac professionals lost their lives amongst a handful of crashes in Alaska last year.
 I used to just go outside and ‘play’ survival, but now I can’t escape it.
 The more I study it, the more effort I put into preventing accidents, the more respect I give to the “Rule of 3s” and the more I believe in my own five tenets.

-Survival truly does begin with prevention.
+wilderness survival truly does begin with prevention.
 Most accidents originate before the graphic catastrophe because the victim failed to care for their brain.
 Keeping your brain alert requires keeping your body temp at 98.6 degrees, staying hydrated, staying nourished to keep organs functioning and blood sugar levels stable, and ensuring ample rest/recovery.
 In hard times, a healthier brain can better prioritize actions.

 The Rule of 3s